How to Integrate Applications

 If you are already using Yoom, please log in.

-Step 1: Link Gmail and Trello as My Apps
+Step 1: Connect Gmail and Trello as My Apps

-Let's register Gmail and Trello as My Apps for use this time.
+Let's register Gmail and Trello as My Apps for this use.

-If you complete the My Apps registration in advance, future automation settings can be done smoothly.
+By registering as My Apps in advance, future automation settings can be done smoothly.

 Click "My Apps" on the left side of the screen, then click "Add" on the right side of the screen.